-In my career I have come across many types of people that claim to have various degree of technical skills, the ones that I have a hard time with are the technical unskilled people that suffer from illusory superiority.
+In my career, I have come across many types of people that claim to have various degrees of technical skills, the ones that I have a hard time with are the technical unskilled people that suffer from illusory superiority.

 Have a look at the Dunning–Kruger effect which points out that the in effect is the result of internal illusion in the unskilled, and external misperception in the skilled.
 Where a cognitive bias wherein relatively unskilled people suffer from illusory superiority, mistakenly assessing their ability to be much higher than is accurate.

-How would you know if you are technical unskilled, ignorance of standards of performance lies behind a great deal of incorrect self-assessments of competence, so make yourself a justice and self-evaluation as to where your technical knowledge compares and acquaint yourself with the.
+How would you know if you are technically unskilled, ignorance of standards of performance lies behind a lot of incorrect self-assessment of competence, so make yourself justice and self-evaluation as to where your technical knowledge compares and acquaint yourself with the.

 To conclude Dunning and Kruger proposed that, for a given skill, incompetent people will: